 The Resilient Communities Project (RCP) is currently accepting proposals for projects and partnerships for the 2023-2024 academic year (September 2023-August 2024).
-Cities, counties, tribal public entities, special districts, and regional government agencies or collaboratives located anywhere in the state of Minnesota are eligible for the program.
+Cities, counties, tribal public entities, special districts, and regional government agencies or collaboratives located anywhere in the state of Minnesota are eligible for the program. *** Municipalities and counties in the seven-county Twin Cities metropolitan area may also be eligible for matching funds from the Metropolitan Council. ***

 RCP seeks to partner with local government agencies on projects designed to advance community sustainability, equity, and resilience.
 Projects can address a broad range of local issues and needs and can involve any department or division in your agency.
 RCP especially encourages projects that address racial or other inequities and disparities in Minnesota.
+The selection process is competitive.

 Agencies selected for an RCP partnership benefit from applied research and technical assistance, provided by graduate and professional students and faculty at the University of Minnesota from departments and disciplines relevant to your project needs.
 An RCP partnership can be a great way to